-Which is actually the most profound thing I read in a while, makes you wonder why it took them so long to come up with this “wisdom”.
+This is actually the most profound thing I read in a while, makes you wonder why it took them so long to come up with this “wisdom”.

 Author Rank Will Change The Search Engine Optimization Landscape

-Pagerank will become even less important, it might still play a minor factor, however, brace for author rank if you still want to be in business next year, this is serious!
+Pagerank will become even less important, it might still play a minor factor, however.
+Brace for author rank if you still want to be in business next year, this is serious!

-Aside from a shift from traditional SEO like “link building” to “content marketing” as being the crucial foundation for it, it is also easy to foresee another change in 2013:
+Aside from a shift from traditional SEO techniques like “link building” to “content marketing” as being the crucial foundation for it, it is also easy to foresee another change in 2013:

 High Quality Content Producers Will See More and More Demand

-In the last few days I was scouring the usual forums again where “articles” and writing services are offered, and I say it straight out: Every time I see those people offering “articles” I am tempted to jump out of the window because those “article writers” still haven’t “gotten it” respective there is still some fools around who (literally) buy into this.
+In the last few days I was scouring the usual forums again where “articles” and writing services are offered, and I say it straight out: Every time I see those people offering “articles” I am tempted to jump out of the window because those “article writers” still haven’t “gotten it” respective there is still those fools around who (literally) buy into this.